dovecot/documentation/source/admin_manual/dovecot_logging.rst

 Rotating Logs
 ^^^^^^^^^^^^^^

-If you change from syslog to an external log file, you can use logrotate (available on most recent linux distros) to maintain the Dovecot logfile so it doesn't grow beyond a manageable size.
-Save the below scriptlet as /etc/logrotate.d/dovecot:
+If you change from syslog to an external log file, you can use `logrotate <https://github.com/logrotate/logrotate>`_ (available on most recent linux distros) to maintain the Dovecot logfile so it doesn't grow beyond a manageable size.
+Save the below scriptlet as ``/etc/logrotate.d/dovecot``:

 .. code-block:: none